wfernandes/blog/README.md

-Simple Blog
+Landing Page SIte
 ===========

 ### Website
-The website can be located at [wfernandes.github.io][site]
+The website can be located at [wfernandes.github.io][website]

 ### Notes